SAP-samples/kyma-runtime-extension-samples/connectivity-proxy/README.md

 Using a curl pod to call the sample Nodejs application via the Connectivity Proxy can be accomplished by

-- Creating a pod with curl installed
+- Create an interactive pod with curl installed

 ```shell
 kubectl run curl --image=radial/busyboxplus:curl -i --tty